STEELE CREEK NEWS

 Rodriguez-McDowell will be holding a Town Hall meeting on the

-Christ the King Church.
+Room 267 in the Charlotte-Mecklenburg Government Center.
 More details will be announced soon.

 For a more detailed map